Trichothecene

-The determining structural features causing the biological activity of trichothecenes are the 12,13-epoxy ring, the presence of hydroxyl or acetyl groups at appropriate positions on the trichothecene nucleus, and the structure and position of the side-chain.
-They are produced on many different grains such wheat, oats or maize by various Fusarium species including F. graminearum, F. sporotrichioides, F. poae and F. equiseti.
+All trichothecenes share a cyclic terpene core but differ in the type of functional groups (R groups) attached to the carbon backbone.
+They are produced on many different grains such as wheat, oats, or maize by various Fusarium species including F. graminearum, F. sporotrichioides, F. poae, and F. equiseti.

-Some molds that produce trichothecene mycotoxins, for example Stachybotrys chartarum, can grow in damp indoor environments.
-It has been found that macrocyclic trichothecenes produced by S. chartarum can become airborne and thus contribute to health problem for building occupants.
-A poisonous mushroom native to Japan and China, Podostroma cornu-damae, contains six trichothecenes, including satratoxin H, roridin E, and verrucarin.
+Some moulds that produce trichothecene mycotoxins, such as Stachybotrys chartarum, can grow in damp indoor environments.
+It has been found that macrocyclic trichothecenes produced by S. chartarum can become airborne and thus contribute to health problems in humans.
+A poisonous mushroom native to Japan and China, Trichoderma cornu-damae (syn.
+Podostroma cornu-damae), contains six trichothecenes, including satratoxin H, roridin E, and verrucarin A.

 Classification

 General classification

-Trichothecenes are a group of over 150 chemically related mycotoxins.
-Each trichothecene displays a core structure consisting of a single six-membered ring containing a single oxygen atom, flanked by two carbon rings.
-This core ring structure contains an epoxide, or tricyclic ether, at the 12,13 carbon positions, as well as a double bond at the 9, 10 carbon positions.
-These two functional groups are primarily responsible for trichothecene ability to inhibit protein synthesis and incur general cytotoxic effects.
-Notably, this core structure is amphipathic, containing both polar and non polar parts.
-All trichothecenes are related through this common structure, but each trichothecene also has a unique substitution pattern of oxygen containing functional groups at possible sites on carbons 3,4,7,8, and 15.
-These functional groups govern the properties of an individual tricothecene and also serve as the basis for the most commonly used classification system for this family of toxins.
+Trichothecenes are a group of over 150 chemically related toxic mycotoxins.
+Each trichothecene displays a core structure consisting of a six-membered ring containing a single oxygen atom, flanked by two carbon rings.
+This core ring structure contains an epoxide bridging carbons 12 and 13, as well as a double bond between carbons 9 and 10.
+These two functional groups are primarily responsible for trichothecenes' ability to inhibit protein synthesis and incur general cytotoxic effects.
+Notably, this core structure is amphipathic, containing both polar and nonpolar parts.
+All trichothecenes are related through this common structure but are differentiated by the substitution pattern of oxygen-containing functional groups on carbons 3, 4, 7, 8, and 15.
+These functional groups govern the properties of an individual trichothecene and also serve as the basis for the most commonly used classification system for this family of toxins.
 This classification system breaks up the trichothecene family into four groups: Type A, B, C, and D.